Fall of Constantinople: Strength

 The army defending Constantinople was relatively small, totalling about 7,000 men, 2,000 of whom were foreigners.
 (Note: According to Sphrantzes, whom Constantine had ordered to make a census, the Emperor was appalled when the number of native men capable of bearing arms turned out to be only 4,983.
 Leonardo di Chio gave a number of 6,000 Greeks.)
-The population decline also had a huge impact upon the Constantinople's defense capabilities.
+The population decline also had a huge impact upon Constantinople's defense capabilities.
 At the end of March 1453, Constantine ordered a census of districts to record how many able-bodied men were in the city and whatever weapons each possessed for defense.
 George Sphrantzes, the faithful chancellor of the last emperor, recorded that "in spite of the great size of our city, our defenders amounted to 4,773 Greeks, as well as just 200 foreigners".
 In addition there were volunteers from outside, the "Genoese, Venetians and those who came secretly from Galata to help the defense", who numbered "hardly as many as three thousand", amounting to something under 8,000 men in total to defend a perimeter wall of twelve miles.
 At the onset of the siege, probably fewer than 50,000 people were living within the walls, including the refugees from the surrounding area.
 (Note: The Spanish Cristóbal de Villalón claims there were ' 60,000 Turkish households, 40,000 Greek and Armenian, 10,000 Jewish.)
 Turkish commander Dorgano, who was in Constantinople working for the Emperor, was also guarding one of the quarters of the city on the seaward side with the Turks in his pay.
 These Turks kept loyal to the Emperor and perished in the ensuing battle.
 The defending army's Genoese corps were well trained and equipped, while the rest of the army consisted of small numbers of well-trained soldiers, armed civilians, sailors and volunteer forces from foreign communities, and finally monks.
 The garrison used a few small-calibre artillery pieces, which in the end proved ineffective.
 The rest of the citizens repaired walls, stood guard on observation posts, collected and distributed food provisions, and collected gold and silver objects from churches to melt down into coins to pay the foreign soldiers.